pola-rs/r-polars/cran-comments.md

 well organized reference page, where every method is searchable and documented separately with examples e.g.:  https://rpolars.github.io/reference/DataFrame_pivot/

-Besides methods, upstream Polars also has a number of functions/objects which many collide with `base::` and many popular packages, like `sum`, `mean` & `DataType`.
-Since Polars strives to be a cross-language syntax (Rust, Python, R, NodeJS).
+Besides methods, upstream Polars also has a number of functions/objects that collide with `base::` `utils` `stats` and many popular packages.
+Polars strives to be a cross-language syntax (Rust, Python, R, NodeJS).
 It is not possible to rename functions to avoid namespace collisions locally in R. Package functions (and other objects types) are in all languages bundled in a namespace `pl` to not clutter user search()-namespace and to remove the risk of conflicts.

 For what it is worth, a tidy-polars package derived from polars is in the making.